Skip to Content

 Temperature Requirements for Growth

-• Black plastic mulch warms soil faster, letting you plant 2-3 weeks earlier
+• Black plastic mulch speeds up soil warming, letting you plant earlier.

 Companion Planting Benefits